 You can also download these clarifications as a pdf file here.

-Sigue leyendo “Clarifications on “What Is Speciesism?””
+Continuar leyendo “Clarifications on “What Is Speciesism?””

 Recientemente han tenido lugar unos hechos gravísimos, sin precedente en el territorio español.
 El movimiento que lucha contra la explotación de los animales ha sido objeto de un ataque promovido por el sector peletero y otros afines.
-Sigue leyendo “Ataque contra el movimiento en defensa de los animales: información de los hechos y de cómo apoyar”
+Continuar leyendo “Ataque contra el movimiento en defensa de los animales: información de los hechos y de cómo apoyar”